FREQUENTLY ASKED QUESTIONS

 Is the project addressing the need for transportation improvements?

 The Destination Stewardship Plan recognizes the challenges the region is experiencing with traffic congestion, parking at recreation hot spots, and travel options.
 From Meyers to Truckee, community members and those that recreate in Tahoe are in dire need of alternative transportation options and better management of parking and peak roadway use.
-The plan is working closely with on-going transportation initiatives, including those listed below.
+The plan has worked closely with on-going transportation initiatives, including those listed below.

 Who do I contact about this project?

-You can get in touch about the project at tahoe@responsibletravel.org.
+You can get in touch about the project here.

 Sign up for Tahoe Stewardship News or check back here when you can.